Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 How to Care for the Monkey Tail Cactus in Winter

-The Monkey Tail Cactus is a desert cactus and can survive on little water and sunlight.
+The Monkey Tail Cactus is a desert cactus and can survive on little water and light.
 However, it won’t tolerate freezing temperatures, so you should keep the plant in a warm environment with sunlight exposure during winter.

 This will help prevent growth or sprouting during winter.